j-jayes/car-scraper-za/README.md

 I want to improve this shiny app to include adverts from other websites.

+I also want to use the [Pins package](https://pins.rstudio.com/) to keep more data available for the app to use.
+Currently it only shows ads scraped in the past day.

 ## Process

 Currently I am working on creating some web scraping scripts for the different websites and then automating them with github actions.